RUCKBReasoning/SoAy/readme.md

 cd solutionLibrary_toolkit
 python api_graph.py
 ```
-After you doing this, you'll find **graph.html** and **combinations.jsonl** in your repository, which demostrates how the APIs are connected and all combinations the API system support.
+After you doing this, you'll find **graph.html** and **combinations.jsonl** in your repository, which demonstrates how the APIs are connected and all combinations the API system support.

 ### Inference
 ```